The idea must have crossed the head of every single person on Twitter – how to verify my Twitter account?

 If you don’t get the verification badge at first, then you can re-apply again in 30 days.

-1. Stay active on Twitter
+1. Be Active on Twitter

 Don’t keep your Twitter account dormant.